mkoistinen/djangocms-styledlink/README.md

 djangocms-styledlink
 ====================

-A universal link plugin for django-cms
+A universal, styled link plugin for django-cms.

+Not quite ready for production use...